FLTC Law Firm Practice Areas in Malaysia

 Dispute Resolution

-Breach of contract is a legal cause of action and a sort of civil wrong in which one or more parties to a contract fail to fulfil a contractual agreement or bargained-for exchange by failing to fulfil or interfering with the other party’s performance.
+Breach of contract is a legal cause of action which arises when one or more parties to a contract fails to perform its obligations under the agreement or interferes with the other party’s ability to perform its obligations.
+The affected party may be entitled to seek legal remedies, including damages or specific performance.

-The branch of law that controls the employer-employee relationship is known as employment law.
-This domain encompasses both state and federal legislation and covers a wide range of topics with the common purpose of safeguarding workers’ rights.
+The branch of law that regulates the rights and obligations of employer and employee is known as employment law.
+This domain encompasses both state and federal legislation and covers various aspects of employment relationship, including hiring, terms of employment, workplace rights, disciplinary matters, and termination, with the aim of promoting fair and lawful employment practices while safeguarding workers’ rights.

-A “land dispute” is a quarrel between two or more parties over land rights that is centered on a specific piece of land and may be resolved within the current legal system.
+A “land dispute” is a quarrel between two or more parties over land rights, such as ownership, possession, boundaries, use, or other rights that is centered on a specific piece of land.
 Land conflicts may or may not be indicative of a larger land war.
+Therefore, these disputes are commonly resolved through legal proceedings or alternative dispute resolution mechanisms.

 Family Law